stream-protocol/woocommerce-payment-gateway/README.txt

 == Description ==

-Add the USDC, STR, SOL, or SPL token in WooCommerce, making use of Phantom, StreamPay, SolFlare, and decentralized e-commerce.
+Add the USDC, STR, SOL, or SPL token in WooCommerce, making use of Phantom, StreamPay, SolFlare, and decentralized commerce.

 = Features =